collectiveidea/delayed_job_active_record/README.md

     rails g delayed_job:active_record
     rake db:migrate

+## Problems locking jobs

+You can try using the legacy locking code.
+It is usually slower but works better for certain people.

+    Delayed::Backend::ActiveRecord.configuration.reserve_sql_strategy = :default_sql

 ## Upgrading from 2.x to 3.0.0

 If you're upgrading from Delayed Job 2.x, run the upgrade generator to create a